 Contributors: Roundtable discussion, feedback, and fact checking by Steve Taft, Lou Costabile and Jarret Kahn

-This article is the result of a roundtable discussion I had with three knowledgeable collectors looking at the status of the 1984-85 Star Michael Jordan #101 card.
+This article is the result of a roundtable discussion I held with three knowledgeable collectors looking at the status of the 1984-85 Star Michael Jordan #101 card.
 The question on the table was: “Is the 84-85 Star #101 card Michael Jordan’s true rookie card and why/why not?
 Why is it that the card is designated an XRC by most collectors?”
+Some collectors refer to this as the Michael Jordan TRC.

 It is worth noting also that, though our discussion focussed on the Michael Jordan #101 card in the 84-85 Star set, there are several other notable cards produced by Star Co. to which the same principles apply.
 For example (by no means exhaustive):